OlsonDev/TemplatePig/README.md

 ```

 ## `pig.shouldOpenDocument(entry, context, paths)`
 Undoubtedly some of the documents you create won’t be immediately necessary to manually edit/inspect after template instantiation.
 To declutter your workspace, you can implement `pig.shouldOpenDocument(…)`.
 Simply return a truthy value to leave the document open, or a falsy value to close it.

-**Please note:** Currently, all documents will be opened and then the ones you don’t want open will close a second later.
-While I’m fairly certain it can be achieved, VS Code’s API doesn’t make it easy to make all of your template’s changes in a `WorkspaceEdit`, deny tab creation, and the like without hooking into more events and having to track state manually.
-I opted for the simple solution for now.
+Here’s an example:

 ```js
 pig.shouldOpenDocument = (entry, context, paths) => {